Uncertain welcome awaits Trump in Ohio and Texas after deadly mass shootings

 “He’s complicit in this violence and all the terror that we’re seeing,” said Rachel Cheek, 26.

-Reporting by Steve Gorman; Additional reporting by Rich McKay; Editing by Paul Tait
+Reporting by Steve Gorman; Additional reporting by Rich McKay, Susan Heavey and Doina Chiacu in Washingon, Barbara Goldberg in New York; Editing by Paul Tait